d0u9/youtube-dl-webui/README.md

 A server will be started locally.
 The default port is **5000**.

+**Note**, you have to remove proxy configuration option in your config file.
+I write it here for illustrating all valid config options.

 # Docker image

 There also exists a docker image to easy the deployment.
 Check [HERE] for more.